High Winds – Holding the Tent Down?

 Is the Trimline easy to set up?

-This question is asked often, especially from other vendors.
 It takes me, by myself, approximately 30 minutes to set up the canopy, awning, and Sta-bars (side stabilizers) with the weights.
-If outside walls are needed, it seems to take me another 15 minutes.
+It takes another 15 minutes if I’m installing the outside walls.
 (Setting up the panels and actual display is not included in this timeframe).
 I use the Easy Riser pole system in both the set-up and tear-down.